intel/retail-node-installer/README.md

 ## Known Limitations

 * The `conf/config.yml` file must specify ALL values comprehensively, as shown in the `conf/config.sample.yml`.
 Please use `""` for empty values.
-* The `ssh` protocol for cloning git repositories is not currently supported.
-Please provide a `git_remote_url` that uses the HTTPS protocol.
 * IPv6 is not supported.
-* Using a GitHub token or password is currently the only method of authenticating with git.
-SSH keys are not currently supported.
 * Retail Node Installer must be run on a Linux-native file system, such as `ext4`.
 Filesystems that cannot properly preserve file permissions are not supported.
 * On some distributions of Linux (such as newer versions of Ubuntu 18.04), `systemd-resolved` is already running a DNS server on `localhost`.
 This will cause the Retail Node installer to fail to start due to port binding conflicts.
 To fix this:
   * Run `./build.sh` normally.
 It will fail at the final deployment step.